yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/03-includes-dependencies/README.md

 include "chick" {
 	path = "${dirname(find_in_parent_folders("terragrunt.hcl"))}/_shared/chick.hcl"
 }

-inputs = {
-	first_name = "Junior"
-}
+// ...
 ```

-This can be problematic at scale, as it can be difficult to manage updates in this situation.
+This can be problematic at scale, as it can be difficult to propagate updates across large numbers of "Stacks" in this situation.

-e.g. Say you had to update the [chick.hcl](./_shared/chick.hcl) file.
+e.g. Say you had to update the shared [chick.hcl](./_shared/chick.hcl) file.
 You would also have to trigger an update in every Unit that references that configuration.
 You would also have to decide _how_ you wanted to trigger that update without anything changing in IaC.
 As soon as the `chick.hcl` file is updated, the next update to every Unit referencing it would result in a corresponding change.
+Do you want to update all Units at once?
+Do you want to update them one by one?
+Do you want to update them in a particular order?
+None of that logic would be codified.

 In addition, any change to the structure of the Stack can be difficult to manage.
 If you wanted to add, remove or rename a Unit within the Stack, you would have to find every instance of the Stack and manually update it.
 This includes changes to how Units depend on each other if their inputs or outputs change.